NCAR/DART/models/clm/tutorial/README.rst

 Second, the DART state space also defines which portion of the CLM model state is updated by DART.
-In DA terminology, limiting the influence of the observations to a subset of the CLM model state is know as 'localization' which is discussed more fully in Step 9.
+In DA terminology, limiting the influence of the observations to a subset of the CLM model state is known as 'localization' which is discussed more fully in Step 9.
 In theory the complete CLM model state may be updated based on the relationship with the observations.
 In practice, a smaller subset of model state variables, that have a close physical relationship with the observations, are included in the DART state space.
 In this tutorial, for example, we limit